 The main treatment for lactose intolerance is to limit or avoid foods and drinks that contain lactose.
 Some people may be able to consume small amounts of these foods, whereas others will not be able to consume any.

 People can also try taking lactase tablets or drops immediately before consuming foods or drinks containing lactose.
 Lactase is an enzyme that breaks down lactose, thereby preventing the symptoms of lactose intolerance.
-However, lactase products are not suitable for young children or people who are pregnant or breastfeeding.
+However, lactase products are not suitable for young children or people who are pregnant or nursing.

 5. Gluten sensitivity